Program-Related Investments vs Traditional Grants

 Pros:

-• Simple and straightforward: The application and award process is well-established, making it easier for both foundations and recipients.
+• Straightforward and uncomplicated: The application and award process is established, making it easier for both foundations and recipients.

-• Flexible funding: Grants can support a wide range of activities and operating expenses, providing crucial support for non-profits.
+• Flexible funding: Grants can be used to support a wide range of activities and operating expenses, providing critical support to non-profits.

 Cons:

-• One-time funding: Grants are a one-shot deal, limiting their long-term impact.
+• One-time deal: Grants are a one-time deal, limiting their long-term impact.

-• Limited resources: Foundations with a fixed pool of funds may find grants less sustainable for ongoing projects.
+• Limited resources: Foundations may find grants less sustainable where a fixed pool of funds exists for an ongoing project.

 Program-Related Investments: A Strategic Option